Department of Physical Therapy

 What We Do:

+Physical therapists have a comprehensive understanding of how the human body works, and treat patients to improve or restore movement.
 We provide a comprehensive academic program to prepare students to work as physical therapists.
-The program is rich with opportunities to train alongside professionals in diverse environments.
+Our program is rich with opportunities to train alongside professionals in diverse environments.

 How We Stand Out: